 Since its inception, the ADL Initiative has emphasized collaboration.
-The two primary program offices—in Alexandria, VA and Orlando, FL–were originally named “Collaboration Laboratories” (or Co-Labs, for short) to emphasize this cooperation, and they were explicitly designed as cooperative sandbox environments, where government, industry, and academia could come together to test commercial product offerings against learning requirements (Parmentier, 2000).
+The two primary program offices—in Alexandria, Virginia and Orlando, Florida—were originally named “Collaboration Laboratories” (or Co-Labs, for short) to emphasize this cooperation.
+They were explicitly designed as cooperative environments.
+These program offices continue to serve as collaboration grounds for the Advanced Distributed Learning Initiative.

 The ADL Initiative was established to guide, expand, and explore how Federal training programs, initiatives, and policies can better support flexible, lifelong learning using technology.
 While Defense personnel remain the core constituents of the ADL Initiative, policy documents published in the late 1990’s directed the ADL Initiative to serve the entire Federal workforce as well as international partners, industry, and academia.